vkdolea/age-system/README.md

 ## Features
 - Different color schemes
-- Possibility to use a few optional rules (Fatigue, Conviction)
 - Checkboxes to identify primary and secondary abilities
 - Checkbox to select last ability leveled up
 - Option to use the Dragon AGE specific ability set
 - Support to Toughness, Impact/Ballistic Armor, and Stun/Wound damage
+- Support to Income, Resources, Currency and GP/SP/CP wealth systems
+- Possibility to use a few optional rules (Fatigue, Conviction, Complication/Churn, Serendipity)
+- Possibility to add Conditions on characters (effects must be set manually)
+- Support to track Serendipity (MAGE Companion), Complication (MAGE Companion)
 - Dice so Nice compatible
-- Support to Income, Resources, Currency and GP/SP/CP wealth systems
 - Shift, Alt, Ctrl keys support to change check and damage rolls
 - Drag and drop owned weapons and power to macro bar to create attack shortcuts
-- Possibility to add Conditions on characters (effects must be set manually)
 - Add Stunt Die or Focus (or both) to damage roll when rolling damage from chat
-- Support to track Serendipity (MAGE Companion), Complication (MAGE Companion)
-- Churn Tracker (The Expanse RPG) available
 - Point mouse slightly above Tracker or Roller and a Drag Bar will appear.
 Click and drag to reposition.
 Right click Drag Bar to return to  original position!
 - Supports Vehicles and Spaceships

 ## Spaceship and Vehicle Controls
-You can drag and drop Characters to Veihcles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship. **However, this will only work for vehicles/spaceships with LINKED ACTORS option selected on Prototype Token.**.
+You can drag and drop Characters to Veihcles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship. **However, this will only work for vehicles/spaceships when opened a character sheet directly from directory or from a token with LINKED ACTORS option selected**.
-When opening a sheet from an Unlinked Token:
+When opening a sheet from an *Unlinked Token*:
 - **Spaceships:** Passengers section will vanish, roles will assigned automatically to spaceship **Crew**.
 - **Vehicles:** Passengers section will vanish, and the Conductor role will be "Token" - which means you must select a Token on canvas and them click the Dice icon to roll a maneuver.
 Note: in the future, spaceships will also have this option.